Making chocolate cookie crumbs is fast & easy. No need to make the chocolate cookies first. Great for mix-ins & pie crust, & better than store bought!

 How to make Chocolate Cookie Crumbs

-- ⅛ tsp mint extract, or another flavor extract, optional
+- ⅛ teaspoon mint extract, or another flavor extract, optional

 - In a bowl medium bowl, cream the butter and sugar together using a hand mixer on high speed until smooth and creamy, about 5 minutes.
 Scrape down the sides of the bowl as needed.